 The epidemic of gun violence facing the United States has gone on for far too long and has claimed too many innocent lives.
-Each year, thousands of Americans are killed because of gun violence, and thousands more are injured.
-And on a daily basis, gun violence impacts the lives of both children and adults.
-We see this time and again with mass shooting after mass shooting, as well as the deaths of individuals whose names will never make the headlines.
+Gun violence occurs on a daily basis, impacting the lives of children and adults every day.
+We see this time and again with mass shooting after mass shooting, as well as the gun deaths that occur each day, with names that will never make the headlines.
 As the Reform Jewish community, it is our responsibility to stand up and fight to end gun violence.
-Together, we will enact change and hold our legislators accountable until there are no more shootings.
-It is time we say enough - inaction is no longer an option.
+Together we will enact change, and hold our legislators accountable until there are no more shootings.